* FREE SHIPPING ON ORDERS $20 OR MORE! *

 A favorite of Southern gardeners!
 A Campbell Soup Co. variety from 1950.
-High quality and early 5-6’H plants produce heavy yields of tasty 6 to 8 inch spineless, dark green, tapered round pods.
+High quality and early 5 to 6 foot high plants produce heavy yields of tasty 6 to 8 inch spineless, dark green, tapered round pods.
 Best to harvest when 3 to 4 inches long for best taste and tenderness.
 Thrives in HOT temperatures!
 Excellent variety for soups, stews, gumbos, fried, boiling, canning and freezing.
 Harvest in about 62 days.

 Okra Emerald 100 Non-GMO, Heirloom Seeds